“Such a one-sided friendship we’ve got,” she smiled, taking another sip of her drink.

 “What makes you think I want to put it on the table and hand it to you?” she lowered her voice – and sounded sexy as hell, he thought.

 “I was invisible; can you believe that?
 I always looked up to others, but whenever I tried to get close I found that people are terribly bad actors.
 They never live up to your expectations.
 I usually left the shows sick to my core of them and everything they couldn’t do for me.
 But one thing I always knew is that they weren’t guilty.
 I knew it every night I walked home alone, swearing through gnashed teeth and teary eyes.
 It took me some time to face I was the guilty one, but when I did I knew I had to change.
-I had to, you know, learn to have a presence and not be afraid, because people don’t like afraid people.
+I had to learn to have a presence and not be afraid, because people don’t like afraid people.
 They remind them of their own fears.
 But I didn’t know how to do it.

 You forget, even if it was amazing, even if it hurts.
 You don’t hold on to things.
-You don’t try and keep them, you don’t talk them through to stay.
+You don’t try to keep them, you don’t talk them through to stay.
 You let the world move at its own pace and you move at yours.
-Eventually, there will be some collisions and some of them, you’ll love.
+Eventually, there will be some collisions and some of them you’ll love.
 But always remember that you will never, ever in your life love anything more than letting yourself shine through the bullshit.
 And you shouldn’t.
 Let them choose you and if they don’t, you let go.

 Whenever you think of the person you want to become, whenever you can see it clearly with your mind’s eye, know that you’re actually looking right into your soul.
 You can bring that out to play if you let it have a voice, and you do that by cancelling your day-by-day self for a while.
 Anaïs Nin cleverly pointed out that, if she hadn’t had feelings, she would have been the most intelligent woman in the world.
 I get that.